boozeman/JSPF-to-XSPF-Converter/README.md

 # Features

-* Converts JSPF to XFPF
-* xfpf File name is the same as original jspf.
+* Converts JSPF to XFPF with the same name as original

 # Setup